deluca-mike/bf6-portal-utils/ffa-spawning/README.md

 ## Known Limitations & Caveats

-- **Rare Spawn Overlaps** – In rare cases, especially with many players and few spawn points, players may spawn on top of each other if no safe spawn point is found within `_MAX_SPAWN_CHECKS` iterations.
-Consider adjusting `_MAX_SPAWN_CHECKS` or adding more spawn points to mitigate this.
+- **Rare Spawn Overlaps** – In rare cases, especially with many players and few spawn points, players may spawn on top of each other if no safe spawn point is found within `maxSpawnCandidates` iterations.
+Consider adjusting `maxSpawnCandidates` via the `initialize()` options or adding more spawn points to mitigate this.
 - **UI Input Mode** – The system manages `mod.EnableUIInputMode()` automatically.
 Be careful not to conflict with other UI systems that also control input mode.
 - **HQ Disabling** – The system automatically disables both team HQs during initialization.
 If you need team-based